- 21

 |---|---|

-A Data Warehouse is not an IT project — it is an investment in enabling government agencies to make data-driven policy decisions, report transparently, maintain audit readiness, and align with the country's Digital Government direction.
+A Data Warehouse is not an IT project — it is an investment enabling government agencies to make data-driven policy decisions, report transparently, maintain auditability, and align with the national Digital Government direction.

 - Saeree ERP Team